Building off the big list of books with 900-1000 Lexile, here is a general list of recommended books from many teacher pals on Twitter and Facebook.

 - Bonnie Grover – My student are loving the new book, Echo.
 Lots of inferencing and story comes together at the end.
 Historical fiction/fairy tale.

-- Joelle Trayers – I read through the comments and don’t think this one was mentioned-my favorite is the Miraculous Journey of Edward Tulane by Kate DiCamillo.
+- Joelle Trayers – My favorite is the Miraculous Journey of Edward Tulane by Kate DiCamillo.
 You can compare the different ways people viewed Edward, the big idea of the story is a huge one and also the changes over time he goes through makes for a great discussion.

 - Emily Lombard Hollett – Oh gracious I forgot my favorite book–I adore the Wednesday Wars.
 Probably best for upper elementary but it is amazing.